egunde/estore/README.md

 A React Redux e-commerce store.

 [Link](https://estore-2.web.app/)
+To checkout, enter whatever information until you get to the credit card field.
+Enter 1 for success (2 for decline) and any valid CVC and exp. date to simulate a checkout

 Hosted on Firebase.
 Uses Firebase Authentication for user accounts.
 Shopify's Storefront API for products and checkout.
 Shopify's JS Buy SDK is used for fetching data.